KSU-AI-Club/AskScrappy/README.md

 * [ ] Choose a Large Language Model (LLM) architecture, such as Llama 3, Phi3, Claude, GPT, Snowflake Arctic, etc.
 * [ ] Fine-tune the LLM on the preprocessed data to make it particularly good at answering questions undergraduate students at KSU may have.
-* [ ] Train the model using a suitable optimization algorithm and hyperparameters.

 ### Step 4: Chatbot Development